-Dermal Fillers are commonly known as filler, collagen injections, and hyaluronic acid injections.
-Dermal fillers help to restore our skin and facial contours to their former youthful appearance, or enhance/ plump particular areas to more aesthetically pleasing.
-Often used in the lips, cheeks chin, nasolabial folds (nose to mouth lines), ageing hands, and in some case contour the face and fill deep scars.
-Dermal fillers have many applications so it’s important to learn about what they can treat.
+Dermal fillers are commonly known as filler, collagen injections, and hyaluronic acid injections.
+Dermal fillers help to restore our skin and facial contours to their former youthful appearance, or enhance/ plump particular areas to be more aesthetically pleasing.
+This treatment is often used in the lips, cheeks, chin, nasolabial folds (nose to mouth lines), ageing hands, and in some cases, it can be used to contour the face and fill deep scars.
+Dermal fillers have many applications, so it’s important to learn about what they can treat.

-At Karidis we use Juvéderm® VOLUMA an advanced, cohesive, 3D hyaluronic acid matrix dermal filler, manufactured by Allergan (hyperlink) a semi permanent volumising gel which is completely broken down within the skin over a period of months, eventually leaving no trace of the filler.
+At Karidis, we use Juvéderm® VOLUMA, an advanced, cohesive, 3D hyaluronic acid matrix dermal filler, manufactured by Allergan.
+This is a semi-permanent volumising gel which is completely broken down within the skin over a period of months, eventually leaving no trace of the filler.
 It can be used for re-contouring and restoring the face in the case of age-related volume loss.
-Mr. Karidis does not condone using permanent fillers.
+Mr Karidis does not condone using permanent fillers.

 Dermal Filler FAQs

 Injectable fillers can instantly soften telltale ageing lines or improve your looks by enhancing your natural features, such as your cheeks or lips.
 They also restore volume, improve skin elasticity, and smooth niggling lines and imperfections.

 Injectable fillers are usually a crystal-clear gel produced biotechnologically using stabilized, non-animal hyaluronic acid and water.
 The hyaluronic acid is a tissue-friendly substance closely resembling the hyaluronic acid that occurs naturally in skin and the body.

 By replenishing nature’s supply of hyaluronic acid, these revitalize and plump up the skin, instantly diminishing the appearance of lines and giving a softer look.